DamianKaczmarczykK/backtesting-playground/README.md

 ```

 ## Roadmap

+Long-story-short - you can write your own strategy using `marketBuy()/marketSell()/closeAll()` methods and view results.
+Strategy is not persisted in browser (yet) so any refresh or browser close will end with progress loss.
+The same applies to data import.

 On each feature/bulletpoint there is a number 1-3 which indicates how important that feature is for next releases (1 - least important, 3 - most important)